From the voices of our incarcerated friends: Trust creates an environment for healing.

 ACTION STEPS

-Write, email, or call about this Art of Building Trust module.
-Tell a story about one of the 7 keys of trust-—how did that break or build trust with someone in your life?
+SHARE IN A LETTER, CALL, OR EMAIL about the Art of Building Trust module.
+Tell them a story about one of the 7 keys of trust-—how did it break or build trust with someone in your life?

-Ask “How has your trust been broken in your life?
-What’s the biggest fear you feel, that would make it hard to trust us on your team?”
+ASK THEM: “How has your trust been broken in your life?
+What’s the biggest fear you feel?
+What would make it easier to trust us as your team?”

 FOR TEAM DISCUSSION

-Which one of these “keys” above stands out to you?
-Which are you best at?
-Which do you want to grow at, through this journey?
+Which one of the 7 keys above stands out to you?
+Which one are you best at?
+Which one do you want to grow at, through this experience?

-Can anyone share an example of where they caught themselves in a correction impulse?
+Can you share an example of where you caught yourself in a correction impulse?
 Were you able to shift to connection instead?
 Did curiosity help?

-Have you dropped contact, stopped—or not yet started—writing letters with your person?
+Have you dropped contact, stopped—or not yet started—writing letters with your incarcerated team member?
 Now is a time to open up with your team about what is blocking your trust.
 Remember Ruben’s words: “The only way out of it is through it.
 So let’s get through it together.
 What’s going on?”